Patternslib/pat-tiptap/src/documentation.md

 - ``tiptap-source``: Textarea for the HTML source code.
 - ``tiptap-confirm``: To save the changes back to the editor.

-You also need to configure ``pat-tiptap`` with the ``source-panel`` option which points to the form element in the overlay. pat-tiptap uses a ``MutationObserver`` to check for changes in the overlay's DOM structure and re-initializes the functionality once the DOM structure changes.
-This way, you can use ``pat-inject``, ``pat-tabs``, ``pat-stacks`` or the like which changes the overlays content and always get the link panel form initlized.

-This is the related ``pat-tiptap`` config:

-    data-pat-tiptap="
-        source-panel: .source-panel;
-    "
+Like in the other panels, pat-tiptap listens also for DOM changes in the source panel.
+This way you can build multi-tabbed panels with different form elements.

 #### Adding suggestion functionality